 - Citizens Information – Unemployed people

-With regards to claiming jobseeker benefits there are special rules for frontier / cross border workers:
+With regards to claiming jobseeker benefits there are special rules for frontier and cross border workers:

 Therefore if a frontier worker resident in the South loses his/ her job in the North, he/she can rely on their National Insurance Contributions paid in the North to qualify for Jobseekers Benefit in the South.
 He/she must satisfy the general contribution conditions for Jobseekers Benefit.
 If there is a partial loss of employment in the North, the NI Social Security Agency would be obliged to consider entitlement to contribution based Jobseekers Allowance